 As mentioned, active microphones have active circuit boards that actually produce noise when powered.
-The circuitry effectively adds noise to mic’s signal and, in the process, reduces the signal-to-noise ratio of the mic.
+The circuitry effectively adds noise to the mic's signal and, in the process, reduces the signal-to-noise ratio of the mic.

 Passive microphones (mics that do not require power to function) do not have any active components in their circuitry and therefore are not affected by the noise of active circuitry.
 It's for this reason that passive microphones do not have self-noise specifications.

 For a deeper read into passive and active microphones, check out my article Do Microphones Need Power To Function Properly?

 Noise degrades audio signals, and so it's critical to maintain a usable signal-to-noise ratio.
 Self-noise is a factor we should keep in mind!